AppleBreak1/Z390-Designare-Customac/README.md

                           -> rps-control instead of igfxfw (For Sierra Only)

-    - Boot-args -> -disableigfxfirmware (For Sierra only.
+    - Boot-args -> -disablegfxfirmware (For Sierra only.
 This prevents firmware load)

 # Not Working